The SEN Department Mission

 - Timetables are tailored to individual need.

-- There may be a Learning Support Assistant or SEN Teacher working with your daughter either within the classroom as part of a small group or individually on a 1:1 programme as determined by the SENCo.
+- There may be a Learning Support Assistant or SEN Teacher working with your daughter either within the classroom or as part of a small group or individually on a 1:1 programme as determined by the SENCo.

 - Access arrangements to enable students with SEN to access public examinations is based on students meeting specific criteria in accordance with the guidelines produced by the Joint Council for Qualifications.
 SEN students may for example, have the support of a reader, scribe or extra time provided they meet the requirements set out in the guidelines.